codeforbtv/strategic-plan/index.md

 ### Values

 Vermonters value participatory government and civic engagement as manifest in traditions such as Town Meeting Day.
-We believe that by working together we can create and sustain civic software and infrastructure that will improve our communities.
-We recognize the value of sharing both our tools and our data allowing others to build on our work.
+Code for BTV believes that by working together we can create and sustain civic software and infrastructure that will improve our communities.
+Code for BTV recognizes the value of sharing both our tools and our data allowing others to build on our work.

 ### Mission